open-telemetry/opentelemetry-specification/specification/tracing-api.md

 Starts a new `Span`.

-This MUST not be called multiple times with `Builder` pattern.
+If called multiple times with `Builder` pattern, the same `Span` will be returned.

 There should be no parameter if using a `Builder` pattern.
 Otherwise, `StartSpan` should accept all the optional parameters described in [Span creation](#span-creation).